Pangzei3/movie-app/README.md

 # Overview
 User can use this app to browse popular movies with details, search for movie and add movie to watchlist Movie data from themoviedb api <br>
-To practise React, React hooks, React context, react routes...
+To practise react, react hooks, react context, react routes, 3rd party api...

-# Live link - please click navbar logo to view homepage
+#please click navbar logo to view homepage
 https://Pangzei3.github.io/movie-app

 ![1-landingPage](https://user-images.githubusercontent.com/64483501/182248341-afd30955-eb41-4cf8-99e2-35a5c05e65a6.png)